ycpcs/cs320-spring2024/projects/RevMetrix.md

 Project Summary
 ===============
+The RevMetrix Bowler User Interface (UI) will allow bowlers to record and track their performance by providing the means for entering their scores at the [indivdual shot level](RevMetrix-Bolwer-UI-Shot-Entry.html).
+The UI will also keep score for the bowler as a Game and Session progress.
+That will be the basic input side of the UI.

+The output side of the UI will provide several functions:
+-	The UI will provide the accumulated scores for bowling Sessions and will allow the user to interrogate the overall collection of stored Games across a wide range of queries.
-The RevMetrix Bowler User Interface (UI) will allow bowlers to record and track their performance by providing the means for entering their scores at the indivdual shot level.
-The UI will also provide access to an array of statistics based on those scores.
-The user will then be able to review their scores, as well as request a wide variety of statistics and graphs for not only their scores, but also the individual results for each shot on a frame-by-frame and shot-by-shot basis.
+- The UI will also provide access to statistics based on the individual Frames/Shots that the User recorded while bowling those Games.
+The user will be able to request a wide variety of statistics and graphs for not only their Game scores, but also the individual results for each Frame/Shot on a frame-by-frame and shot-by-shot basis, with correlations and trends between Frame/Shot statistics and Game scores.

 Basic Requirements
 ==================